sequelize/umzug/README.md

 })
 ```

 The create command includes some safety checks to make sure migrations aren't created with ambiguous ordering, and that they will be picked up by umzug when applying migrations.
+The first pair is expected to be the "up" migration file, and to be picked up by the `pending` command.

 Use `node migrator create --help` for more options: